 Thanks to hundreds of campaigns and charities working against the mental health stigma, more people than ever are stepping out to speak openly about issues, get help and support each other.
 The idea of having counselling with practices like Brighton and Hove Psychotherapy even 15 years ago would have often been something people would hide from their peers but is now common and actually very normal.
 Along with this revolution has come a huge number of ways to help support your daily mental health.
 Mindfulness apps, Spotify playlists and help from budding mental health sufferers posting about their issues across social media are all becoming very popular and helpful for those who are suffering.
 But as well as daily tools there are also more long term things that can be done and one of these is in fact interior design.
 It may seem like bandwagon jumping but actually how a room is decorated has long been something people have considered important to how you feel.

 While mental health as a subject has not been something for public discussion, historically how a room is designed and laid out certainly has.
 The art of Feng Shui has reportedly been around since 4000 BC and is still very much practiced today.
 While many people may not follow or believe in the process there’s no doubt that the Ancient Chinese practice has been used by a lot of people for a very long time.
 The idea of harmonising people with their surroundings in order be happier, more productive and the like does lend itself to supporting daily mental well-being.
 That being said from a scientific point of view there is no evidence to support this specific process works in a measureable way.
+When it comes to the victims that have fallen prey to addiction they need to get admitted to outpatient drug rehab to get back on track with their lives.

 There is a lot of evidence to suggest that natural light can help with a number of conditions.
 Certainly anyone suffering from Seasonal Affected Disorder benefit from natural light.
 But it may also play part is lessening some of the effects of other more serious issues too.
 Making sure any rooms you are going to spend a lot of time in have good natural light is therefore very important.
 As more and more people work from home this become even more important and any kind of home office should have a good window.
 But it is not just about the window itself, think about how the curtains may actually impact the light coming in even when they are back.
 The same goes for blinds, even when open some blinds still cut a lot of light out.